shipwright-io/build/docs/buildrun.md

 ### Understanding the state of a BuildRun

-A `BuildRun` resource stores the relevant information regarding the state of the object under `Status.Conditions`.
+A `BuildRun` resource stores the relevant information regarding the state of the object under `status.conditions`.

 [Conditions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) allow users to easily understand the resource state, without needing to understand resource-specific details.

 For the `BuildRun` we use a Condition of the type `Succeeded`, which is a well-known type for resources that run to completion.

-The `Status.Conditions` hosts different fields, like `Status`, `Reason` and `Message`.
+The `status.conditions` hosts different fields, like `status`, `reason` and `message`.
 Users can expect this fields to be populated with relevant information.

-The following table illustrates the different states a BuildRun can have under its `Status.Conditions`:
+The following table illustrates the different states a BuildRun can have under its `status.conditions`:

 | Status | Reason | CompletionTime is set | Description |
 | --- | --- | --- | --- |